Protected Object

 • Free New Certificate

-If you do not have a certificate or do not wish to enter its data into the personal account, you can activate the Let’s Encrypt Certificate option.
-In this case, client keys are generated and a public key certificate is issued for the protected server.
-The certificate and key will be re-generated and replaced automatically three days before their expiration date.
+If you don’t have a certificate or prefer not to enter its data into your personal account, you can enable the Let’s Encrypt Certificate option.
+In this case, client keys will be generated and a public key certificate will be issued for the protected server.
+The certificate and key will be automatically regenerated and replaced three days before they expire.

-To use such a certificate, the primary “A” record of the domain, as well as its www.* record, must point to the obtained protected IP address.
+To use this type of certificate, the domain’s primary A record, as well as its www.\* record, must point to the assigned protected IP address.

-The certificate will be automatically installed within a few minutes.
-If you receive a DNS record mismatch error, please wait a bit – the domain zone update can take from 15 minutes to several hours, depending on the previously specified TTL value in the domain’s A record and the settings of internet providers.
+The certificate will be installed automatically within a few minutes.
+If you receive a DNS record mismatch error, please wait — domain zone updates may take anywhere from 15 minutes to several hours, depending on the TTL value previously set in the domain’s A record and your internet provider’s DNS update frequency.

 Cache

-Thanks to caching, your website will not only be more reliable but also faster.
+Thanks to caching, your website will become not only more reliable but also faster.

-Caching of static content will be performed in the RAM of caching servers at StormWall scrubbing centers, which significantly reduces the load on the end server.
+Static content is cached in the RAM of StormWall’s scrubbing center servers, which significantly reduces the load on the origin server.

-You can independently set the cache lifetime and the types of files that will be subject to caching.
-If you need other parameters (geographical restrictions or anything else), please contact technical support.
+You can set the cache lifetime and choose which file types to cache.
+If you need additional parameters (such as geographic restrictions), please contact technical support.

-To enable caching, select the cache lifetime and file extensions, and then set the Cache slider to the ON position.
+To enable caching, select the cache lifetime and file extensions, then switch the Cache toggle to the ON position.

 When you press the Clear cache button, all data will be reloaded from the resources anew.